fujiapple852/trippy/README.md

 - `Black`, `Red`, `Green`, `Yellow`, `Blue`, `Magenta`, `Cyan`, `Gray`, `DarkGray`, `LightRed`, `LightGreen`, `LightYellow`, `LightBlue`, `LightMagenta`, `LightCyan`, `White`

-Color names are case insensitive and may contain dashes.
+Color names are case-insensitive and may contain dashes.
 Raw hex values, such as `ffffff` for white, may also be used.

 ## Key Bindings Reference